At Airedale Junior School we learn:

 Music in Ghana

-During Mrs Barnes and Miss Ambler's visit to Ghana, last year, they were lucky enough to experience a wide range of African music!
+During Mrs Barnes and Miss Ambler's visit to Ghana, in 2019, they were lucky enough to experience a wide range of African music!
 Music in Ghana is used for a variety of different reasons, for example, when celebrating, when worshipping or when getting ready for a football match!
 They also learnt that in Ghanaian history special drums were used that sounded like roaring animals so enemies were scared away!